Residence permit; application for family reunification with foreigners

 - foreign nationals residing in Germany with a Settlement Permit, Permit for Permanent Residence - EU, Residence Permit, EU Blue Card, ICT Card or Mobile ICT Card (see under "Related Topics"),

-allow their foreign spouses/life partners and minor children to join them.
+have their foreign spouse/life partner and minor children join them.

 The group of unaccompanied refugees who are minors is a special case.
 They can have their parents join them until they reach the age of 18.

-The individual regulations on the subsequent immigration of foreign family members, which also apply to the subsequent immigration of civil partners, are laid down in great detail in the Residence Act.
+The individual regulations for the subsequent immigration of foreign family members, which also apply to the subsequent immigration of life partners, are laid down in great detail in the Residence Act.
 The possibilities and requirements for family reunification depend on the type of residence title and the underlying purpose of the residence of the family member already living in Germany.

-Whether there are exceptions to the visa requirement - for example in the case of certain countries of origin - can be told by the foreigners authority in the specific individual case.
+Whether there are exceptions to the visa requirement - for example, in the case of certain countries of origin - can be told to you in the specific individual case by the foreigners authority.

-All cases of family reunification have in common that the entry of the spouse/life partner and minor children must take place in order to establish and maintain the family community or the life partnership community.
+All cases of family reunification have in common that the entry of the spouse/life partner and minor children must take place for the purpose of establishing and maintaining the family community or the life partnership community.